-Back 4 Blood has just been released on Steam and Epic Games and we have the best graphics settings for the game right here!
+Here are the best Back 4 Blood graphics settings that you can now configure since the game is out for everyone on all the platforms.
 These setting ensure stable performance on both older and newer hardware and makes the game look good while giving you a solid 60 / 144 FPS at native resolution.

 Even though the game is newly released, the developers have done a stellar job in terms of its optimization.
-You won’t be getting any performance hitches and from our playthrough of the open beta, it runs decently well on older hardware too.
-Along with the following settings, always keep an eye out for any Back 4 Blood known issues that might be affecting game performance for you.
+You won’t be getting any performance glitches and from our play time with Back 4 Blood, it runs decently well on older hardware too.
+Along with the following settings, always keep an eye out for any Back 4 Blood bugs and known issues that might be affecting game performance for you.

 Before we hop onto the best graphics settings, you should have an idea of what kind of specifications you need to get the game up and running smoothly

 - CPU: Intel Core i5-8400 or AMD Ryzen 7 1800X